PaddlePaddle/FastDeploy/docs/online_serving/README.md

 prompt_token_ids: Optional[List[int]] = None
 # Directly passes the token ID list of the prompt, skipping the text encoding step (default None means using text input).

+temp_scaled_logprobs: Optional[bool] = False
+# Whether to divide the logits by the temperature coefficient when calculating logprobs (default is False, meaning the logits are not divided by the temperature coefficient).

+top_p_normalized_logprobs: Optional[bool] = False
+# Whether to perform top-p normalization when calculating logprobs (default is False, indicating that top-p normalization is not performed).

+include_draft_logprobs: Optional[bool] = False
+# Whether to return log probabilities during draft stages (e.g., pre-generation or intermediate steps)
+# for debugging or analysis of the generation process (default False means not returned).

+logits_processors_args: Optional[Dict] = None
+# Additional arguments for logits processors, enabling customization of generation logic
+# (e.g., dynamically adjusting probability distributions).

+mm_hashes: Optional[list] = None
+# Hash values for multimodal (e.g., image/audio) inputs, used for verification or tracking.
+# Default None indicates no multimodal input or hash validation required.

 ```

 ### Overview of Return Parameters